Eliteserien: Stadiums

 Since the competition format was changed to a one-group top flight in 1963, Eliteserien football has been played in 56 stadiums.
 As of the start of the 2020 season, Ullevaal Stadion has hosted the most matches in the top flight with 697.
 Since the opening of Vålerenga's new stadium Intility Arena in August 2017, no clubs in Eliteserien use Ullevaal Stadion as their home ground.
 Two stadiums that have seen Eliteserien football (1963–) have now been demolished.

-The stadiums for the 2022 season show a large disparity in capacity: Lerkendal Stadion, the home of Rosenborg, has a capacity of 21,421 with Levermyr Stadion, the home of Jerv, having a capacity of 3,300.
-The combined total capacity of Eliteserien in the 2020 season is 170,677 with an average capacity of 10,667.
+The stadiums for the 2023 season show a large disparity in capacity: Lerkendal Stadion, the home of Rosenborg, has a capacity of 21,421 with Nadderud Stadion, the home of Stabek, having a capacity of 4,938.
+The combined total capacity of Eliteserien in the 2023 season is 175,938 with an average capacity of 10,996.

 The Eliteserien's record average attendance was set during the 2007 season.
 This record attendance recorded an average attendance of 10,521 with a total attendance of just under 2 million.
 The 2 million mark was crossed after the 2009 league extension to sixteen teams.
 2,151,219 was the total attendance in 2009, which is the record total attendance.

 Managers

 Managers or head coaches in the Eliteserien are involved in the day-to-day running of the team, including the training, team selection, and player acquisition.
 Their influence varies from club-to-club and is related to the structure of the club and the relationship of the manager with fans.
 Managers are required to have a UEFA Pro Licence which is the final coaching qualification available, and follows the completion of the UEFA 'B' and 'A' Licences.
 The UEFA Pro Licence is required by every person who wishes to manage a club in the Eliteserien on a permanent basis.

-In the 2019 season, only one manager or head coach was sacked.
-On 2 December 2019, Jörgen Lennartsson of Lillestrøm was sacked after the final round of the season after the team finished in 14th place.
-He was replaced by Tom Nordlie ahead of the relegation play-offs.
-Bjørn Petter Ingebretsen of Strømsgodset resigned on 15 May due to health problems and Henning Berg of Stabæk was signed by Cypriot club AC Omonia on 6 June.
-In the 2020 season, only one manager or head coach has left his position; Eirik Horneland left Rosenborg on a mutual consent on 26 June 2020.